 (Woodstock, New Brunswick)

-Anna is from Woodstock, New Brunswick and is a driven and goal-oriented student leader.
-She is currently studying a Bachelor of Education at the University of New Brunswick.
+Anna Chandra is from Woodstock, New Brunswick and is a driven and goal-oriented student leader.
+She has a Bachelor degree of Interdisciplinary Leadership Studies and is currently studying a Bachelor of Education at the University of New Brunswick.
 Anna is passionate about serving youth which has inspired her career path to become a teacher and guidance counsellor.
 Through academic courses, volunteer positions, and work experiences Anna has solidified a desire to create sustainable change through the empowerment of children and youth.
 By working with Big Brothers Big Sisters of Carleton-York as a summer student and as a member of the Board of Directors she has developed a passion for child advocacy and mentoring.
 Anna wishes to use her voice on the National Youth Mentoring Advisory Council to advocate for small communities and aspires to create concrete change in our country.
 Anna values hard work, empowerment, and education.
 She is an avid baker and enjoys travelling across the world visiting family and exploring.
-Anna is thrilled to be a part of the National Youth Mentoring Advisory Council.
+Anna has been a member for NYMAC since 2021 and is thrilled to be a part of this incredible council.

 Gabrielle Dupont